MarcinOrlowski/weekday-plasmoid/README.md

 ## Configuration ##

+Weekday Grid widget is very flexible and configurable by design.
+Almost all aspects of its look and behavior can be modified to fit your needs.

 ### Appearance ###

 Allows you to select one of predefined color theme or use custom color styles, as defined in "User Theme" pane.